Your guide to a day at creative shopping hub, PMQ…

 Sassy Tip: Try the toothpaste if you’re overwhelmed by the large selection (warning: it’s a bit salty!); it’s like brief oil pulling combined with teeth whitening, and all the ingredients are natural – no fluoride and safe to swallow.

-Although we might not all be artists, we really like to look at what this shop has in store.
-The VOC and toxin-free paints (say good-bye to paint headaches!) have colours ranging from from pastel to metallic, with a whole range of finishes from matte to satin.
+Although we might not all be artists, we never get tired of browsing this store.
+The VOC and toxin-free paints (say goodbye to paint headaches!) come in an array of colours ranging from from pastel to metallic shades, with a choice of finishes, including matte and satin.

-Editor’s Note: This post was originally written by Emma French, published on 4 June 2014, and was updated by Heidy Choi on 24 July 2017.
+Editor’s Note: This post was originally written by Emma French on 4 June, 2014 and was most recently updated in December, 2020 by Lexi Davey.

 Featured image courtesy of Sassy Media Group, image 1 courtesy of @from_this_postition, image 2 courtesy of MATTER MATTERS gallery by Sassy Media Group, image 3 courtesy of Goods Of Desire (G.O.D), image 4 courtesy of @_sau_lee_ and @kopi.cat via Instagram, image 5 courtesy of @levainbakeryhk via Instagram, image 6 courtesy of @famaland_official via Instagram, image 7 courtesy of @louise.hkg via Instagram, image 8 courtesy of B’IN SELECT by Sassy Media Group, image 9 courtesy of Bathe To Basics via Instagram, image 10 courtesy of Bamboa Home by Sassy Media Group, image 11 courtesy of courtesy of @pmqhkdesign via Instagram.